-The North Central Coast Air Basin does not meet state standards for ozone and particulate matter (PM,,).
+The North Central Coast Air Basin does not meet state standards for ozone and particulate matter (PM{10}).
 Therefore, the regional pollutants of concern that would be emitted by the project are ozone precursors (Volatile Organic Compounds [VOCs] and nitrogen oxides [NOx]), and dust.

-The proposed project is expected to generate 751 daily trips, 53 AM peak-hour trips (11 inbound and 42 outbound), and 73 PM peak-hour trips (47 inbound and 26 outbound).
+The proposed project is expected to generate 661 daily trips, 47 AM peak-hour trips

+(10 inbound and 37 outbound), and 64 PM peak-hour trips (41 inbound and 23 outbound).
 The Carbon Monoxide (CO) thresholds outlined in Section 5.4 of the Monterey Bay Unified Air Pollution Control District (MBUAPCD) CEQA Guidelines would not be exceeded by the proposed project (MBUAPCD 2004).
 The proposed project would not significantly affect levels of service at intersections or road segments that would cause or substantially contribute to violation of state or national ambient air quality standards (AAQS) for carbon monoxide.

-Construction activities (e.g., excavation, grading, on-site vehicles) that directly generate 82 pounds per day or more of PM, would result in a significant impact on local air quality if they were located nearby and upwind of sensitive receptors.
-Although project construction may result in a short-term, localized decrease in air quality due to generation of dust, the implementation of standard best management practices would result in the generation of PM, levels well below 82 pounds per day.
+Construction activities (e.g., excavation, grading, on-site vehicles) that directly generate 82 pounds per day or more of PM{10} would result in a significant impact on local air quality if they were located nearby and upwind of sensitive receptors.
+Although project construction may result in a short-term, localized decrease in air quality due to generation of dust, the implementation of standard best management practices would result in the generation of PM{10} levels well below 82 pounds per day.
 The following mitigation measures will reduce construction-related emissions to a less than significant level.

-- All active construction areas shall be watered at least twice daily.
-Frequency should be based on the type of operation, soil, and wind exposure. - All grading activities shall be prohibited during periods of high wind (over 15 mph). - Chemical soil stabilizers shall be applied on inactive construction areas (disturbed lands within construction projects that are unused for at least four consecutive days). - Non-toxic binders (e.g., latex acrylic copolymer) shall be applied to exposed areas after cut and fill operations and the area shall be hydroseeded. - Haul trucks shall maintain at least 2'0" of freeboard. - All trucks hauling dirt, sand, or loose materials shall be covered. - Vegetative ground cover shall be planted in disturbed areas as soon as possible

-- Inactive storage piles shall be covered. - Wheel washers shall be installed at the entrance to construction sites for all exiting trucks. - Streets shall be swept if visible soil material is carried out from the construction site. - A publicly visible sign shall be posted that specifies the telephone number and person to contact regarding dust complaints.
+- All active construction areas shall be watered as needed.
+Frequency should be based on the type of operation, soil, and wind exposure. - All grading activities shall be prohibited during periods of high wind (over 15 mph). - Chemical soil stabilizers shall be applied on inactive construction areas (disturbed lands within construction projects that are unused for at least four consecutive days). - Non-toxic binders (e.g., latex acrylic copolymer) shall be applied to exposed areas after cut and fill operations and the area shall be hydroseeded. - Haul trucks shall maintain at least 2'0" of freeboard. - All trucks hauling dirt, sand, or loose materials shall be covered. - Vegetative ground cover shall be planted in disturbed areas as soon as possible. - Inactive storage piles shall be covered. - Wheel washers shall be installed at the entrance to construction sites for all exiting trucks. - Streets shall be swept if visible soil material is carried out from the construction site. - A publicly visible sign shall be posted that specifies the telephone number and person to contact regarding dust complaints.
 This person shall respond to complaints and take corrective action within 48 hours.
 The phone number of the MBUAPCD shall be visible to ensure compliance with Rule 402 (Nuisance).

-The construction project would use typical construction equipment such as dump trucks, scrapers, bulldozers, compactors and front-end loaders, which temporarily emit precursors of ozone.
-However, they are accommodated in the emission inventories of state- and federally-required air plans and would not have a significant impact on the attainment and maintenance of ozone AAQS.
+The construction project would use typical construction equipment such as dump trucks, scrapers, bulldozers, compactors and front-end loaders, which temporarily emit